panzi/panzi-json-logic/README.md

 ### `parseTime`

 Parse RFC 3339 date and date-time strings.
 Date-time strings without an explicit time zone offset are assumed to be in UTC.
+Note that a RFC 3339 is a subset of ISO 8601, but it is actually what most people think of when they think of ISO date-time strings.

 ```
 {